Hẻm Gems: Cù Rú, an Old Saigon Bar That Took Root in Da Lat | Saigoneer

 I see nail polish

-Silver glitter marron
+Silver glitter maroon

 Red red blue

-White marron
+White maroon

-White marron white
+White maroon white

 Blue again